 Recycling and managing waste

-Other green waste solutions that help solve the plastic problem include smart containers and automated optical scanning technologies that sorts and separates mixed plastics.
+Other green waste solutions that help solve the plastic problem include smart containers and automated optical scanning technologies that sort and separate mixed plastics.
 Chemical recycling is also used to break down post-consumer plastic wastes into chemical components that can be converted into fuel or plastic products again.

 Utilising solar energy